MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 - **Interned strings**: String pool memory
 - **Native libraries**: Non-JVM operations (like Netty for networking)
 - **Thread stacks**: Memory for executor threads
-- **PySpark processes**: Python interpreter memory when using PySpark (if `spark.executor.pyspark.memory` is not configured separately)
+- **PySpark processes**: Python interpreter memory when using PySpark.
+When `spark.executor.pyspark.memory` is explicitly configured, it becomes a separate memory allocation beyond `spark.executor.memoryOverhead`; otherwise, Python processes consume part of the overhead memory.

 The formula is pretty straightforward: